 The second possibility is that since narcissists aren’t really desirable life partners, they end up having to scrape the leftovers.

-Non-narcissists will probably end up finding someone who can reciprocate their love and care.
+Non-narcissists will probably find someone who can reciprocate their love and care.
 Finally, what might also be true is that they are attracted to the perfect image a narcissist puts forth.
-They might like how they appear as a couple, thus, how their narcissistic partner makes them look good in public eye.
+They might like how they appear as a couple, thus, how their narcissistic partner makes them look good in the public eye.

 The science behind narcissist couples